Off-Campus Studies Mission Statement

 - Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics and Computer Science Department.

 Which requirements can Mathematics majors fulfill while off campus?

 - Required courses for the major and/or elective major credit, with the approval of the major adviser

 - General degree credit

-As a general rule of thumb, the Mathematics Department recommends the following for students who wish to study off campus.
+As a general rule of thumb, the Mathematics and Computer Science Department recommends the following for students who wish to study off campus.

 - Students should have completed MATH 225 Calculus III by the end of their third semester.

 - Students should have completed MATH 260 An Introduction to Higher Mathematics by the end of their fourth semester.

 - Students who do not intend to enroll in mathematics courses while abroad should also complete MATH 300 Linear Algebra or MATH 244 Differential Equations by the end of the second year